climatiq/python-oefdb-sdk/DEV.md

 This sets up a local Python environment with all the relevant dependencies, including the Development Tools listed further down in this readme.

-The remaining commands in this readme assume you have activated it by running:
+The remaining commands in this readme assume you have activated the local Python environment by running:

 ```
 poetry shell